Juliette Nana

-Juliette Nebnoma Nana (born 16 August 2000) is a Burkinabé women's football midfielder who plays for Fatih Vatan in the Turkish Super League and the Burkina Faso women's national team.
+Juliette Nebnoma Nana (born 16 August 2000) is a Burkinabé women's football midfielder who plays for Giresun Sanayı in the Turkish Super League and the Burkina Faso women's national team.

 Club career

 Nana began playing football with boys in her neighborhood around the age of seven or eight.

 Nana has played for ZhFK Neman Grodno in Belarus.

 In October 2022, she moved to Turkey, and signed with Hatayspor to play in the 2022–23 Super League season.
 In the second half of the season, she transferred to Hakkarigücü.
 For the 2023-24 Turkish Super League season, she joined the Diyarbakır-based club Amed.

 For the 2025–26 Turkish Super League season, she transferred to Fatih Vatan in Istanbul.

 International career

 Nana capped for Burkina Faso at senior level during the 2022 Africa Women Cup of Nations qualification).